CraftAcademyLabs/ca_course/getting-to-know-angularjs.md

 ### Format your data with Filters

 AngularJS **filters** are used to format data.
 Filters can be added to expressions and `ng-`directives by using the pipe character `|`, followed by a filter.
-There are a a few built-in filters in AngularJS (i.e. currency, date, uppercase, etc) but you can also define your own filter and add it to your application.
+There are a a few built-in filters in AngularJS (i.e. currency, date, uppercase, etc) but you can also define your own filters and add it to your application.

 In our application we can make use of a filter to sort the user collection alphabetically on first name.
-That way, if we add a user named `Anders Karlsson` then his name should appear on top of the list , while `Zeb McCahan` should end up on the bottom.
+That way, if we add a user named `Anders Karlsson`, his name should appear just below `Amber` on the list , while `Zeb McCahan` should end up on the bottom.

 !FILENAME index.html
 ```javascript